demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 What we used above is a closure, it's a way in Javascript to encapsulate part of the code inside function so only subset of the program have acces to them.
 For the rest of the code those methods do not exist.

 ## Classes
 But but, javascript has `class` operator right?
 Why not use this.
 Well yes, that's what we would normaly do these days.
-But it's important to know
+But it's important to know that `class` operator is just a syntactic sugar, the output is still a function.

 ```javascript
 class User {